qudreams/ktaskcmdline/README.md

 ## ktaskcmdline

 ### Note
-> ktaskcmdline is a simple kernel module to get task cmd-line arguments in kernel.
+> ktaskcmdline is a simple kernel module to get program cmd-line arguments when program start in kernel.

 ### Usage
 1. compile